-Brazilian Jiu Jitsu phenom, Samuel Braga, was awarded his black belt by Master Vinicius “Draculino” Magalhaes in 5 years after consecutive wins at the lower belt levels of the main tournaments in the world.
+Samuel Braga, is a Brazilian jiu jitsu talent, having earned his black belt from Vinicius “Draculino” Magalhaes in 5 only years, after consecutive wins at the lower belts within the main grappling tournaments in the world.
 Originally from the Gracie Barra Belo Horizonte team, Samuel Braga moved to the United States opening a Gracie Barra franchise gym in Knoxville, TN.

 Full Name: Samuel Cruz Braga

 - World Champion (2002 purple, 2004 brown, 2005, 2008 & 2010* black)

 - Brazilian Champion (2001 blue, 2002 & 2003 purple, 2004 & 2005 brown)

 - World Nogi Champion (2007, 2016 Master 1)

 - Brazilian Teams Champion (2003 purple)

 - World Silver Medallist (2003 purple, 2007, 2009** black)

 - World Bronze Medallist (2001 blue, 2006 & 2011black)

 * Closed bracket with team mate Pablo Silva.